 Over the years, I’ve won numerous awards, among them Arkansas’ top investigative-reporting award twice for articles that led to two consecutive university presidents’ resignations.
 One went on to plead guilty to a felony in federal court; the other, to a misdemeanor in state court.

-My writing has appeared in papers around the world, including The Washington Post, the Chicago Tribune, and the Arkansas Democrat-Gazette.
+My writing has appeared in newspapers around the world, including The Washington Post, the Chicago Tribune, and the Arkansas Democrat-Gazette.
 My freelance work has appeared in the Chicago Tribune, the Chicago Sun-Times, Hadassah Magazine, Angie’s List, English Journal, The Des Moines Register, and other publications.

 I began my career as a teenager writing for my hometown weekly, the Marked Tree Tribune.
 I’d start work in the mornings and often still be rolling papers for mail distribution the next day at 3 a.m.
 Later while attending Arkansas State University, I wrote part-time for the daily Jonesboro Sun.